 We can only stand before the Adversary and the faithless and lukewarm, by standing on the solid foundation of God’s Word, and by being well armed with the sharp two edged sword of the TRUTH of God’s Word!

 Nehemiah then gives instructions in case of attack; he declares that the workers who were building in various places should come running together when the trumpet of alarm is sounded.

 WE MUST also do the same thing!
-When the trumpet of alarm sounds, we must run to obey the word of our God!
-We must run to the shelter of his Mighty Arm!
+When the trumpet of alarm sounds, we must run to obey the Word of our God!
+We must run to the shelter of his Mighty Arms!